Best Asus monitors for 2022

 Size

-Monitors have gotten large in recent years.
-While 32-inch displays seemed outrageous in the past, they are becoming increasingly with gamers, creators, and other folks who like sitting a foot away from an enormous, glowing screen.
+Monitors have gotten in recent years.
+While 32-inch displays seemed outrageous in the past, they are becoming increasingly popular with gamers, creators, and other folks who like sitting a foot away from an enormous, glowing screen.

 Right now, you’re most likely to choose something between 24 inches and 32 inches.
 I personally think 27-inches represents the current sweet spot when it comes to price, performance, and size.
 That’s because I use a pair of monitors on my desk and two 27-inch displays work perfectly.
-Some people would prefer even larger screen.
+Some people would prefer one even larger screen.
 That’s all about personal preference.

 You can find some other odd sizes if you move into the world of ultra-wide monitors.
 Those screens basically mimic several monitors sitting next to each other horizontally.
 While these displays can be handy, they’re also often curved and include large panels inside, which can have an effect on overall consistency across the screen in terms of brightness and color accuracy.